 It is important to understand that being able to meet the threshold criteria is not a guarantee of success in achieving Chartered status.
-The CSG will make decisions as to whether excellence in practice has been demonstrated consistently by assessing the evidence submitted by the applicant, any interview with a candidate that may be conducted and the references sourced by the Chartered Secretariat.
+CSG will make awards as to whether excellence in practice has been demonstrated consistently by assessing the evidence submitted by the applicant, any interview with a candidate that may be conducted and references sourced by the Chartered Secretariat.

-4. The selection process for the decision of Chartered Adjudicator (C.Adj) status
+4. The selection process for the award of Chartered Arbitrator (C.Arb) status

 Each applicant's submissions, along with the references secured, will be reviewed by two CSG members who will establish a preliminary view on the evidence and decide whether or not the applicant should proceed to an interview.
-Only those applicants whom the CSG pairs consider have a reasonable chance of being decisioned Chartered status will be invited to interview.
+Only those applicants whom the CSG pairs consider have a reasonable chance of being awarded Chartered status will be invited to interview.
 The remaining applicants will be notified that they have been unsuccessful.
-Final decisions on the decision of Chartered status are made by the CSG in plenary after reviewing and discussing the recommendations made by pairs of CSG assessors and with regard to the evidence.
+Final decisions on the award of Chartered status are made by the CSG in plenary after reviewing and discussing the recommendations made by pairs of CSG assessors and with regard to the evidence.